JoshSinyor/JoshSinyor.github.io/_posts/2021-10-11-github-actions-and-github-pages.md

 I also want to restrict pushes to the `DEPLOY_BRANCH` to this Action - I don't want other commits being pushed without going through testing, nor being inadvertently overwritten by later Action pushes, nor conflicts when Actions tries to push a commit to `DEPLOY_BRANCH`.

 Further, I want Action's pushes to be the last word: I manage the `EMPLOY_BRANCH`, and I expect the `DEPLOY_BRANCH` to mirror it exactly.
 The `DEPLOY_BRANCH`'s commit history is irrelevant: I want it overwritten, not merged.
-Therefore I use the nuclear option: hard reset.
+Therefore I use the nuclear option: `reset --hard`.

 ### Appropriate Commit Messaging